 - 1 tablespoon brown sugar

-Other ingredients for Nasi Lemak
+Other toppings for Nasi Lemak

-- 2 eggs hard-boiled (halved)
+- 2 hard-boiled eggs halved

 - ½ cucumber sliced